ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

    - 10.2.1.0/24, zone 2.
    - 10.3.1.0/24, zone 3.
 - The subnet CIDRs further divide the /24 into /26.
 - The zone box within a VPC shows the Address Prefix.
-In the transit for zone 1 this is 10.1.0.0/16 which seems incorrect since it is not 10.1.0.0/24 (which is correct) and overlaps with the spokes.
+In the transit for zone 1 this is 10.1.0.0/16 which overlaps with the spokes and seems incorrect.
+CIDR 10.1.0.0/24 more accurately describes the transit VPC zone.
 This is a routing requirement that will be discussed in a later section.

 The subnets in the transit and spoke are for the different resources:
 - worker - network accessible compute resources VPC instances, load balancers, [{{site.data.keyword.redhat_openshift_notm}}](https://www.ibm.com/cloud/openshift), etc.  VPC instances are demonstrated in this tutorial.